emersonbbezerra/candyCostManager/README.md

 ```

 ```
-Ingredient created
+Component created
 ```

-If there is already an ingredient registered with the same name and the same manufacturer in the database, the API will return the error:
+If there is already an component registered with the same name and the same manufacturer in the database, the API will return the error:

 ```
 409 Conflict